CGI-FR/PIMO/README.md

 * `template` is to mask a data with a template using other values from the jsonline.
 * `remove` is to mask a field by completely removing it.
 * `add` is a mask to add a field to the jsonline.
+* `fromCache` is a mask to get content from a cache.

 A full `masking.yml` file exemple, using every kind of mask, is given with the source code.